Skip to footer content

 }

-The most common barcode scanning scenario in ASP.NET web applications involves users uploading images containing barcodes.
-This implementation is perfect for processing invoices, shipping labels, or any document with embedded barcodes.
-For improved performance, consider implementing asynchronous barcode reading to handle multiple uploads simultaneously.
-You can also explore reading barcodes from streams for efficient memory usage.
-The library handles multiple barcode reading scenarios effectively, making it ideal for batch processing.
-For specific implementations, review the barcode quickstart examples.
+File upload scanning is the most common barcode scenario in ASP.NET web applications.
+This pattern works for processing invoices, shipping labels, or any document with embedded barcodes.
+For improved throughput, consider implementing asynchronous barcode reading to handle multiple uploads simultaneously.

 Create a responsive HTML form in your ASP.NET view: